 The visualization capability with the 3D model enhances the ability to convey complex design alternatives (i.e. drainage inlets/outlets, detention basins) to team members, decision makers, and the public.
 The CMAR found great value in the 3D model, allowing them to better understand the design and to generate quantities for their GMPs.

 Public works is a piece of all of our design projects in some way, and you can read more about them on our website!
 During this Public Works Week, we also say thank you to the many people whose hard work contributes to the construction and maintenance of public works infrastructure that benefits our communities.
-From planning and design to construction and maintenance, it takes many hands to keep the “rhythm of public works” in sync.
+From planning and design to construction and maintenance, public works professionals are “ready and resilient”.

 And thank you to the storm drains, streetlights, and bridges too.